End of Life Planning is Important

 End of Life Planning

 Being proactive about your End of Life Planning is important.
-Thinking and deciding about your end of life before you’re in a medical crisis allows you to think logically about what your choices could be.
+Preplanning and deciding on what you want allows you to think logically about your End of Life choices before you’re in a medical crisis.

 The best time to get everything in order is today.